North West Learning Partnership

 - Only Good to Outstanding schools within our Alliance are used for placements

-- Placement schools are across St Helens, Wigan, Bolton, Liverpool, Halton and Knowsley
+- Placement schools are across the North West including St Helens, Wigan, Bolton, Liverpool, Halton, Knowsley and Manchester.

 - Highly effective school based tutors.
 All of a senior level with a wealth of experience or are Specialist Leaders in their field of expertise (SLEs)